 “The idea to open Philter first came to me 15 years ago, when I first got exposed to specialty coffee working in restaurants and cafes in Philadelphia,” Thompson said.
 “I began speaking to people who were running similar establishments.
 I read everything I could find about what I needed to know and how to go about doing it.
 I must have looked at at last a half dozen potential locations in town before this one became available, and it's perfect.”

 In a town filled with business niches, Thompson said Philter will fill a need for those people wanting to find a quiet place to de-acelerate from their hectic lives.
 “When I first began in the coffee business, everything was catered to those customers who wanted their food and their coffee fast, when all of the emphasis was placed on quickness and efficiency,” he said.
 “And in the process, a lot of the quality was lost.

 “The timing for Philter couldn't be more perfect, because it's opening at a time when I'm seeing the resurgence of the slow food movement, a culture that gives people a chance to sit and watch and smell and gain an appreciation for what they're about to eat and drink.”

 When the doors to Philter first open, Thompson said that although he knows his establishment will not be the only place in town to get coffee, it will have already created a foothold on Day One.
 “Everyone here specializes in something, but coffee is not their primary focus,” he said. " I love all of these places and I frequent them, a lot.
 They do what they do very well, but my goal is to do coffee very well, to bring something to the town that's been missing, a true, dedicated coffee shop."

-Philter will be located at 111 W. State Street in Kennett Square, and is expected to open by Nov.
-15. Store hours are expected to be from 6 a.m. to early evening, seven days a week.
-To find out more about Philter, visit www.facebook.com/philtercoffee.
+Philter is located at 111 W. State Street in Kennett Square.
+Store hours are expected to be from 6 a.m. to early evening, seven days a week.
+To find out more about Philter, visit www.facebook.com/philtercoffee .